 Ejection can be lethal due to extreme altitude or terrain collision.
 Only eject when certain death is imminent.

-Currently, Liberation Peak serves as the primary jet map in the beta.
+Currently, Liberation Peak serves as the primary jet map.
 This medium-sized environment limits maneuvering options compared to larger maps coming at full launch.

 Terrain Usage: